Police in truck stop search for body of man not seen for almost two years

 While the 63-year-old’s body has never been found, two people have been charged with his murder.

-On Friday, the Metropolitan Police began searching two areas – Lutterworth Road in Leicestershire and Welford Truck Stop in Northamptonshire – in an attempt to find Mr McKeever’s remains.
+On Friday, the Metropolitan Police began searching two areas – Lutterworth Road near Swinford and Walcote in Leicestershire and Welford Truck Stop in Northamptonshire – in an attempt to find Mr McKeever’s remains.

 Officers have also reiterated their appeal for anyone with information that may assist the search to contact them.